Client Log for Artists

 A simple, offline notebook to keep track of collectors, commissions, galleries, and conversations.

-The problem
+The problem with managing art relationships

-How Client Log helps
+How Client Log fits an art practice

 Client Log works as a personal memory tool for artists:

-- Track collectors, galleries, and commissions
+- Track collectors, galleries, and commission inquiries as clients

-- Write notes after meetings or exchanges
+- Write notes after studio visits, fairs, or conversations

-- Keep a simple status per contact
+- Assign a simple status per contact (Active, Waiting, Prospect, Archived)

 It does not try to optimize sales.
 It helps you remember relationships.

-What it does not do
+What Client Log does not do

-- No pipeline stages
+- No pipeline stages or deal tracking

 - No automation or follow-up sequences